devpi/devpi/doc/userman/devpi_commands.rst

     version which is shadowed by an inheriting index.

     positional arguments:
       spec              show info for a project or a specific release.
 Example
                         specs: pytest or 'pytest>=2.3.5' (Quotes are needed to prevent shell redirection)

     optional arguments:
-      -h, --help       show this help message and exit -f, --failures   show test setup/failure logs
-      --all            show all versions instead of just the newest --index INDEX    index to look at (defaults to current index)
+      -h, --help        show this help message and exit -f, --failures    show test setup/failure logs (implies -t) --all             show all versions instead of just the newest -t, --toxresults  show toxresults for the releases --index INDEX     index to look at (defaults to current index)

     generic options:
-      --version        show program's version number and exit --debug          show debug messages including more info on server requests -y               assume 'yes' on confirmation questions
+      --debug           show debug messages including more info on server requests -y                assume 'yes' on confirmation questions
       -v, --verbose     increase verbosity
       --clientdir DIR   directory for storing login and other state

 .. _cmdref_login: